georgewatson/georgewatson.me/_posts/2019-06-04-object-oriented-processing-of-pdb-files-in-python.md

 ```

 That's much easier to work with.
-You may have also noticed that residues are objects too.
+You may have noticed that residues and coordinates are objects too,
+so these elements can be easily shared across record types
+and a load of powerful and expressive methods can be exposed.

-The package currently (v0.1.1) supports the following record types:
+The package currently (v0.1.2) supports the following record types:
 * `ATOM`
 * `HETATM`
 * `TER`